 Excel beyond physical realms to experience deep, expansive wisdom.

 Throughout all your movement through obeying, serving, loving, and exceling, do not forget to witness all.
 Watch your obedience create synchronicity.
 Watch your service bring tears of joy.
 Watch your heart bloom.
 Watch your wisdom expand.
 This is the door to the relationship with our cosmic consciousness.
-To enter deeply into this every day, listen to the Master’s voice on his recording Patience Pays.

 When we relate consciously to the cosmic dimensions of being, this means that we can release ourselves from strict attachment to the technicalities of yoga practice.
 Instead, create space within the body with asana.
 Create space in the mind through meditation.
 Create space in the energetic body through pranayama.
 Once the space opens up, dissolve into cosmic consciousness.